||Strenuous, Strenuous Plus

 Hiking Trip Summary

-After 28 years of guiding hiking and walking trips in some of Europe’s most beautiful areas, we are excited to be offering a hut-to-hut experience right here in our own back yard.
+After over 30 years of guiding hiking and walking trips in some of Europe’s most beautiful areas, we are excited to be offering a hut-to-hut experience right here in our own backyard.

 This 8-day trip affords the opportunity of experiencing two of Maine’s premier wilderness areas, with accommodations provided by two outstanding outdoor organizations, the Appalachian Mountain Club and Maine Huts and Trails.

 Our first few days of hiking will be spent in the Moosehead Lake Region, staying in the AMC lodges, followed by hiking between three of the Maine Huts and Trails’ newly-constructed huts.
 Both areas are regions of old-growth forests, high Appalachian peaks, glimmering secluded lakes, and ancient Native American waterways.
 From the splendid Gulf Hagas, the “Grand Canyon of the East,” to the stately 4,000-footers of Bigelow, Sugarloaf, and Crocker, we’ll hike sections of the storied Appalachian Trail (AT), canoe the Dead River, and end our trip in the warmth and comfort of backcountry lodges and huts that are so uniquely “Maine.”

 September is a dynamic time of year in the Maine woods.
 This is the fall migration period, and we can expect to see hawks, as well as migrating shorebirds and songbirds (warblers, vireos, thrushes, and sparrows).
 Fall foliage is beginning, with maples, ash, beech, and birches exhibiting changes in color.
 This season signals the beginning of the moose rut.
 An experienced moose caller, Ron has a good chance of getting us in close proximity to these amazing animals.